ashrec04/iam_bot/README.md

 ```

 ## **Package Contents**
+- iam_bot
-- Complete Robot structure using stl's and a URDF file
+    - Complete Robot structure using stl's with a URDF file
+    - World file with relevant stl's and textures
-- Python launch file allowing the robot to spawn in the Gazebo environment successfully
+    - Python launch file allowing the robot to spawn in the Gazebo environment
+- iam_navigation
+    - SLAM Mapping launch file
+    - Shows the robots position in rviz and the generation of its map
+    - maps file where saved maps are stored

-## **IAM Bot Tree Structure**
+## **IAM Bot's Tree Structure**
 ```
 base_link
 ├── top_lidar_sensor